BlueSpire/Durandal/README.md

 All the documentation is located on [the official site](http://durandaljs.com/), so have a look there for help on how to [get started](http://durandaljs.com/pages/get-started/), [read tutorials](http://durandaljs.com/pages/docs/), [view sample descriptions](http://durandaljs.com/documentation/Understanding-the-Samples/) and peruse the module reference docs.
 If you want to keep up to date with the activity that is happening on the master branch, you can [subscribe to the commit feed](https://github.com/BlueSpire/durandal/commits/master.atom).

-## Community
+## Community & Support

 Need help with something that the docs aren't providing an answer to?
 Visit our [google group](https://groups.google.com/forum/?fromgroups#!forum/durandaljs) and join in the conversation.
+We also provide [full commercial support](http://durandaljs.com/pages/support/) no matter how large or small your team is.
+Additionally, we offer both [on-site and remote training](http://durandaljs.com/pages/training/).

 ## License